Now freely downloadable worldwide, as a protest against censorship

 For state accountability:

-This case documents the playbook states deploy when confronted with their darkest failures: silence, obstruction, and character assassination.
-Defence's decades-long pattern shows how state institutions prioritise self-preservation over historical truth.
+This case documents the playbook the Dutch State deploys when confronted with its darkest failures: silence, obstruction, and character assassination.
+Defence’s decades-long pattern shows how state institutions prioritise self-preservation over historical truth.
 Breaking that cycle requires relentless documentation and sustained public pressure.
 Yet the silence continues.

 News